Aug. 15, 2025 - Human Events Daily - Jack Posobiec

 Put that into perspective.

-Having said that, I don't believe Crimea is ever going back to Ukraine.
+Now having said that, I don't believe Crimea is going to go back to Ukraine.

 It's been Russian territory since 2012.

-I don't believe that Donbass is going back to Ukraine.
+I don't believe the Donbass is going to go back to Ukraine.

-I believe that this is the same situation we've been in since the Biden administration turned down a deal a few weeks into this war back in 2022.
+I believe that this is the same situation we've been in since the Biden administration turned down a deal a few weeks in this war back in 2022.

 It's very complex, as Donald Trump has said for a few days, but think back, Bo.